abiralpandey34/Automation-Scripts/Scripting/README.md

 This directory contains scripts that are to perform small tasks.

-THe scripts available here is a collection of tools developed by me & useful tools i downloaded.
+THe scripts available here is either developed by me and some were downloaded for my personal use.